jchang153/causal-abstractions-ot/README.md

 This repository contains the experiment code for the PLOT paper.
 The publication-facing experiment code is organized under `experiments/` by benchmark.

-The local `paper/` folder is gitignored.
-It can contain manuscript sources, generated figures, and other paper-build artifacts on a developer machine, but it is not part of the tracked repository.

 <p align="center">
   <img src="figs/plot_diagram.png" alt="PLOT progressive localization diagram" width="100%">
 </p>